What is ReTargeting and How Does it Work?

 Interested in getting started?
 Contact us.

-Want to learn more about retargeting?
+Want to learn more?
 Check out these additional resources:

-For a more detailed introduction to how retargeting works: A Brief Introduction to Retargeting
+For a more detailed introduction to how retargeting works, read A Brief Introduction to Retargeting.

-When it comes to choosing a retargeting provider, it’s not always obvious which service model is right for you: Should You Go With a Self-Serve Retargeter?
+When it comes to choosing a retargeting provider, it’s not always obvious which service model is right for you.
+To help you decide, read Should You Go With a Self-Serve Retargeter?

 Not all retargeting campaigns are created equal.
-Here are the top pitfalls to avoid: 7 Deadly Sins of Retargeting
+Avoid the top pitfalls by reading 7 Deadly Sins of Retargeting.